Judge extends FEMA temporary housing for Puerto Ricans displaced after hurricane

 Sorokin’s halt is the result of a lawsuit filed on Saturday by LatinoJustice PRLDEF, a national civil rights group, which filed a restraining order to stop FEMA from ending the program.

-“We decided to file the lawsuit when we saw that nothing was being done,” Kira Romero, one of the attorneys in the case, told NBC News.
+“We decided to file the lawsuit when we saw that nothing was being done,” Kira Romero Craft, one of the attorneys in the case, told NBC News.

 Hurricane Maria struck Puerto Rico in September, destroying homes and infrastructure, and researchers have estimated that more than 4,500 people may have died in the storm and its aftermath.